Zacharatoss/zero-exercise/trolley/README.md

 #### Usage

-You can use this project by compiling: gcc -O0 -m32 -Wall -Wextra -Werror -pedantic -o trolley trolley.c And then: ./trolley
+You can use this project by compiling: gcc -O0 -m32 -Wall -Wextra -Werror -pedantic -o trolley trolley.c

+And then: ./trolley

 When the code is running it will ask for the two costs and provide the anserwes until using ctrl+D

+To see the time it took to complete the 10000 repeats use: time ./trolley < numbers.txt